-Grades in the course will be determined by a three-hour written exam shortly after the end of the semester (with a resit option shortly before the beginning of the following semester).
-Books and notes may be consulted during the exam.
+Grades in the course will be determined by a three-hour open-book written exam shortly after the end of the semester (with a resit option shortly before the beginning of the following semester).
+Books and notes may be used during the exam; electronic devices may not be.

-There will be graded problem sets handed out every Tuesday and due before the problem class on the following Tuesday (the solutions will be discussed in the problem class).
+There will be graded problem sets handed out every Thursday and due before the problem class on the following Thursday (the solutions will be discussed in the problem class).